Azure/AzOps/docs/wiki/AzOps-Contribution.md

 ```

-2. Open the code with visual studio code
+2. Open the code with VS Code

 ![vs](./Media/Contribution/Open-code-Invs.PNG)

-3. Reopen the code in container by clicking on icon
+3. Reopen the code in container by clicking on icon below

 ![reopenincontainer](./Media/Contribution/Reopen-In-Container.PNG)

 It will open the local repo to docker container.

-4. Authenticate  via local azure credential with below command
+4. Connect and authenticate to Azure with the Azure PowerShell module

 ```powershell
 Connect-AzAccount -UseDeviceAuthentication
 ```

-5. Then browse into below location : /workspaces/AzOps/scripts" and follow the steps mention in `Debug.ps1`.
+5. Then browse into below location: /workspaces/AzOps/scripts" and follow the steps mention in `Debug.ps1`.

 ![Debug](./Media/Contribution/Debug.PNG)